Mrs. Cristina Casciato, Assistant Principal of Curriculum

-Our current math adoption is Go Math!
-Florida.
-This series has been aligned with the Mathematics Florida Standards.
-Math is taught for sixty minutes each day by following the Marion County Focus Calendar.
-In addition to the core math program, we supplement our mathematics curriculum with i-Ready Math, IXL, and Acaletics Quik Pics (depending on student grade level).
-Our teachers utilize manipulatives when teaching math and consistently teach problem solving strategies to our students.
-Math standards are integrated throughout the curriculum daily.
+Our current math adoption is enVision by Savvas.
+This series has been aligned with the Florida BEST Mathematics standards.
+In addition to the core math program, we supplement our mathematics curriculum with iReady Online Instruction, iXL, Reflex Math, and Frax.
+Teachers also utilize resources from CPALMS.
+Math is taught for a minimum of 60 minutes each day.
+Our teachers utilize manipulatives when teaching math and consistently teach problem-solving strategies to our students.

 Our current science adoption is STEMscopes.
 This series is based on the Florida Standards.
 Students learn through the 5 E’s of science

 - Engage/Elicit: Object, event or question used to engage students.

 - Explain: Students explain their understanding of concepts and processes.

 - Elaborate: Activities allow students to apply concepts in contexts, and build on or extend understanding and skill.

 - Evaluate/Expand: Activities permit evaluation of student development and lesson effectiveness.

 We have a full-time art teacher at HBE.